 - How major decisions involving the minor children are allocated between the parents.

-Financial issues can be mediated but the issues of divorce, property division and maintenance (alimony) are complex and should only be mediated by lawyers who have a thorough understanding of matrimonial law.
+Financial issues can be mediated.
+But you should first come to terms regarding your parenting plan if there are minor children.
+Only then, proceed to address the issues of property division and maintenance (alimony), and child support with a mediator.
+These sorts of issues are complex and should only be mediated by lawyers who have a thorough understanding of matrimonial law.

 If I do not know the extent of my spouse’s income and assets, should I enter into mediation regarding financial matters?